The British Paragliding Opens Competition Rules are documented in full here.

 - One of the following:

-- Proof in English of medical insurance (including medical evacuation and repatriation, £400,000 minimum)
+- Proof in English of medical evacuation and repatriation

-A statement from your insurance company in ‘English’ must be shown at registration, proving that you have met the insurance requirements and must include a 24 hour contact number in case of accident.
-If you do not present a valid insurance document at registration you will not be allowed to compete.
+Your insurance certificate and supporting documentation in ‘English’ must be shown at registration, proving that you have met the insurance requirements and must include a 7 day 24 hour contact number in case of accident.
+It is highly advised your insurance certificate explicitly states you are covered for ‘Amateur Paragliding Competitions’.
+If you do not present a valid insurance certificate at registration you will not be allowed to compete.

 Changes to Gliders

-Certified serial or sports class gliders must be flown in their certified configuration and cannot be changed in any way.
+Certified gliders must be flown in their certified configuration and cannot be changed in any way.
 A glider that has been changed in its configuration even slightly in comparison with the tested model or a glider that has not been tested will not be allowed in the competition.

 A glider may be checked at any time throughout the competition.
 After protest or incident gliders will be inspected.
 It is always the pilot’s responsibility to prove that the wing conforms to certification requirements, and that the pilot is flying within the certified weight range.
 The pilot must provide manufacturers diagrams and certificates if required to do so.
 Failure to meet certification requirements will result in disqualification of the pilot from the competition.